Zeikko/csgo-gamestate-client/README.md

 #### function parseGameState(newGameState: string): GameState

-Parses the given game state string.
-Returns the parsed GameState object.
+Parses the given game state JSON string.
+Returns the parsed GameState object or throws decoding error.

 **newGameState: string** This is the string that the CS:GO client sends as a HTTP POST message.

+#### function decodeGameState(newGameState: GameState): GameState

+Decodes the given game state object.
+Returns the decoded GameState object or throw decoding error.

+**newGameState: GameState** This is the parsed game state that the CS:GO client sends as a HTTP POST message.

 #### function getTeams(newGameState: GameState): Teams